open-telemetry/opentelemetry-specification/specification/schemas/file_format_v1.0.0.md

               # map of key/values.
 The keys are the old attribute name used
               # in the previous version, the values are the new attribute name
               # starting from this version.

+            apply_to_spans:
+              # Optional.
+If it is missing the transformation is applied
+              # to all spans.
+If it is present the transformation is applied
+              # only to the spans with the name that is found in the sequence
+              # specified below.
 ```

 ### span_events Section